linode/docs/docs/guides/uptime/analytics/plausible/index.md

     sudo apt install certbot python3-certbot-nginx
     ```

 1. With the application installed, run Certbot with the domain name you have chosen.
-After running this command there will be additional prompts.
+After running this command, there will be additional prompts.

     ```
     sudo certbot --nginx -d your.domain.here